pxlit-projects/project-RhaniPietersPXL/README.md

    ```bash
    ng serve
    ```
-   The frontend will be available at `http://localhost:4200` (or another port if specified).
+   The frontend will be available at `http://localhost:4200`

 ### Notes on CORS Issues